 - Writing through Real Life: How to Write with a Day Job or a Baby to Change

-In between cosplay and photo sessions, Katie and I packed in several full days of life and learning.
+In between cosplay and photo sessions, K and I packed in several full days of life and learning.
 We made Labyrinth sock puppets, painted miniature trolls and warriors, played new games, and talked to other Fangirls.

 On Saturday night, there was a costume masquerade for both children and adults.
-Katie, who was clad as Padme, surrounded herself with a posse of little girls.
+K, who was clad as Padme, surrounded herself with a posse of little girls.
 There were Princess Leias, a Buffy the Vampire Slayer, zombies, etc. Not a Disney Princess in sight with this crew.
 Everyone had a lightsaber or a sword or a stake.
 Some clutched baby dolls alongside giant guns.
 It was a sight to behold.

 We rode the monorail to Pike Place and walked through the fish market.
 We sampled olive oils and balsamic vinegars, sniffed fresh bouquets of flowers and sampled hot doughnuts.
-Katie played in the Seattle Center fountain, all the while dressed as Padme.
+K played in the Seattle Center fountain, all the while dressed as Padme.